 During your virtual job interview, you don’t want your interviewer gazing at your unique book collection or abstract artwork.
 Pick a room and a wall that has no distractions.

 A white background is preferred to make your setting as neutral as possible.
 If your setting is too busy then your face will get lost as well as your words.
 You want all the attention on your skills, not your personal possessions.

 Objects aren’t the only distractions.
 You want a quiet space where you won’t be interrupted by your children, pets, or the outside world.

 To ensure your interview will be seamless shut off your cell network to avoid calls.
 Tell your children to watch a movie and give them a snack so they won’t ask you for a drink in the middle of the interview.
 Keep your barking dog out in the yard or ask a friend or family member to take him on a walk for the duration of the session.

-Keeping your interview free from personal interactions shows that you are professional, and if you are going to work from home, that you are able to get work done in your current environment.
+Keeping your interview free from personal interactions shows that you are professional and if you are going to work from home, you are able to get work done in your current environment.

 6. Pay Attention to Light and Camera Angles

 The sound may work and the video is clear, but if you don’t have proper lighting then your interviewer might think you are hiding on purpose.
 This makes you look shy and decreases your confidence and professionalism.

 Use natural light from a window if possible for the clearest view or try a white light that doesn’t change your complexion.